bitcoin/bitcoin/doc/build-windows.md

 At the time of writing the Windows Subsystem for Linux installs Ubuntu Xenial 16.04.
 The Mingw-w64 package for Ubuntu Xenial does not produce working executables for some of the Bitcoin Core applications.
-It is possible to build on Ubuntu Xenial by installing the cross compiler packages from Ubuntu Zesty, see the steps below.
+It is possible to build on Ubuntu Xenial by installing the cross compiler packages from Ubuntu Artful, see the steps below.
-Building on Ubuntu Zesty 17.04 up to 17.10 has been verified to work.
+Building on Ubuntu Artful 17.10 has been verified to work.

 The steps below can be performed on Ubuntu (including in a VM) or WSL.
 The depends system will also work on other Linux distributions, however the commands for